mercuryrw/Raspberry-Pi-Music-Centre/README.md

 26.)
 Enter “sudo nano /etc/mpd.conf”

 27.)
-Make the file the same as the “mpd.conf” file in the tutorial folder
+Make the file the same as the “mpd.conf” file in the "Configs" folder

 28.)
 Save the file using “CTRL + O” then “Enter”